MattIzSpooky/JNI/README.md

 </plugin>
 ```

-Now we run a build and we should see the **“cpp”** folder in our project.
+Now we run a build, and we should see the **“cpp”** folder in our project.
 In that folder we should find a generated header file.

 ![Generated header](images/generated_header.png)